Atemlos durch die Nacht: Other versions

+Kristina Bach, the composer of "Atemlos durch die Nacht", also released a version of this song in English sung by herself.
+This version is known as "Take a Breath".
+The music video for this version was shot in Rome.

-It has been covered in English as "Take a Breath" (Kristina Bach), Dutch as "Ademloos door de nacht" (by Loona and Ferry de Lits in the Netherlands) and "Jij en ik" (by Laura Lynn in Belgium) as well as in Afrikaans as "Asemloos" by Liezel Pieters in South Africa.
+The song was also covered in Dutch as "Ademloos door de nacht", by Loona and Ferry de Lits in the Netherlands; as "Jij en ik", by Laura Lynn in Belgium; as well as in Afrikaans as "Asemloos" by Liezel Pieters in South Africa.
 It was also parodied by Austrian punk band Turbobier as "Arbeitslos durch den Tag" (Unemployed Through the Day) in 2015.

 The melody was also used as an interval act during the second-semi-final of Melodifestivalen 2016 performed by Swedish singer Charlotte Perrelli as "Här står jag" (Here I Stand), a Swedish-language metasong referring to the decline in success of Schlager music during Melodifestivalen.